lanl/bueno/examples/build-and-run/README.md

 bueno build -s Dockerfile.mpich -t nbody
 ```
 Once completed, there will be a new tarball in the acting directory.
 We'll use
-this when executing the bueno runscript.
+this when executing the bueno run script.

 ---

 ## Run
-Instead of simply ordering bueno to execute our ruscript as we have in the
+Instead of simply ordering bueno to execute our run script as we have in the
 past, we'll be providing bueno with a container to work with.
 ```
 bueno run -i nbody.tar.gz -p build-and-run.py